 He walked quickly but with the unmistakably shaky gait of the aged.
 Agents guided him by the arms like nurses at an old folks home.
 As he passed us the reporters shouted questions and snapped photos.
 Castro stopped for a moment, right in front of me, and raised his eyebrows in mock surprise: Are you all here to see me?
 He smiled at me ironically but didn’t speak.
 Then his muscle was ushering him inside.

-My mostly Latino colleagues in the press scrum shook their heads and murmured to each other sadly about how El Comandante was getting on in years, how he’d lost so much of his stature – even that he was losing his mind.
+My mostly Latino colleagues in the press scrum shook their heads and murmured to each other sadly about how El Comandante was getting on, how he’d lost much of his stature — even that he was losing his mind.
 I figured they were just sore that Castro had snubbed us after that two-hour wait.
 But the next day Castro pulled a stunt that got me thinking that my colleagues had been right: the President of the Cuban Council of State and Council of Ministers was losing his marbles.

 The summit was underway.
 Heads of state were outlining how they might collectively fight poverty, improve education, eradicate corruption and otherwise dismantle their largely feudal economic structures they liked to call free market democracies.
-At some point Cuban press officials began quietly circulating the word that Castro himself wanted to see the foreign press – and within the hour.
+At some point Cuban press officials began quietly circulating the word that Castro himself wanted to see the foreign press — and within the hour.
 It was urgent.
-That’s all they would say.

 Soon enough President Castro came out, unaccompanied, dressed now in a loose fitting business suit.
 He held in his hands an envelope, and as he waited to speak aides moved among us also handing out envelopes.
 I opened mine.
 In it was a single photocopied photograph.
 Beneath it read the name Luis Clemente Faustino Posada Carriles.